Satisfiability Modulo Exponential Integer Arithmetic: Solving Problems via CEGAR

-\subsubsection{Lazy Lemma Generation}
+\subsection{Lazy Lemma Generation}

 In practice, it is not necessary to compute the entire set of lemmas $\LL$.
 Instead, we can stop as soon as $\LL$ contains a single lemma which is violated by the current counterexample.
-However, such a strategy would result in a quite fragile implementation, as its behavior would heavily depend on the order in which lemmas are computed, which in turn depends on low-level details like the order of iteration over sets, etc. So instead, we improve Lines \ref{refine1} -- \ref{refine2} of \Cref{alg} and use the following precedence on our four kinds of lemmas:
+However, such a strategy would result in a quite fragile implementation, as its behavior would heavily depend on the order in which lemmas are computed, which in turn depends on low-level details like the order of iteration over sets, etc. So instead, we use the following precedence on our six kinds of lemmas:

-Then we compute all lemmas of the same kind, starting with symmetry lemmas, and we only proceed with the next kind if none of the lemmas computed so far is violated by the current counterexample.
-The motivation for the order above is as follows: Symmetry lemmas obtain the highest precedence, as other kinds of lemmas depend on them for restricting $\exp(s,t)$ in the case that $s$ or $t$ is negative.
-As the coefficients in interpolation lemmas for $\exp(s,t)$ grow exponentially w.r.t.\ $\sem{t}$ (see, e.g., \Cref{ex:bilinear-interpolation-lower}), interpolation lemmas get the lowest precedence.
-Finally, we prefer monotonicity lemmas over bounding lemmas, as monotonicity lemmas are linear (if the arguments of $\exp$ are linear), whereas \ref{lem:constant-3} may be non-linear. \begin{example}[Leading Example Finished] We now finish our leading example which, after preprocessing, looks as follows (see \Cref{ex:preprocessing}):
+Then we compute all lemmas of the same kind, starting with symmetry lemmas, and we only proceed with kinds of lower precedence if none of the lemmas computed so far is violated by the current counterexample.
+The motivation for the order above is as follows: First, we prefer symmetry, monotonicity, and bounding lemmas, as there are only finitely many of them for a finite set of relevant terms.
+In contrast, in principle there could be infinitely many prime, induction, and interpolation lemmas, so they all get the same, lowest precedence.
+The reason is that the natural numbers $c, d, c^-, c^+, d^-, d^+$ that occur in these lemmas depend on the current \NIA-model $\AA$.
+Symmetry lemmas obtain the highest precedence, as other kinds of lemmas depend on them for restricting $\exp(s,t)$ in the case that $s$ or $t$ is negative.
+Moreover, we prefer monotonicity lemmas over bounding lemmas, as monotonicity lemmas are linear (if the arguments of $\exp$ are linear), whereas \ref{lem:constant-3} may be non-linear.

+The improved version of Alg.~\ref{alg} is shown in Alg.~\ref{alg2}.
+Note that the first inner loop in Line~\ref{alg2:loop1} breaks as soon as a lemma that is violated by the current model $\AA$ has been found, i.e., as soon as $\LL$ is non-empty.
+Then due to the check in Line~\ref{alg2:check}, the second inner loop in Line~\ref{alg2:loop2} is only executed if the first inner loop failed to eliminate the current counterexample.
+In contrast to the first inner loop, the second one in Line~\ref{alg2:loop2} does not break, as prime, induction, and interpolation lemmas have the same precedence.

+\begin{example}[Leading Example Finished] We now finish our leading example which, after preprocessing, looks as follows (see \Cref{ex:preprocessing}):

-Then our implementation generates $12$ symmetry lemmas, $4$ monotonicity lemmas, and $8$ bounding lemmas before proving unsatisfiability, including
+Then our implementation generates $12$ symmetry lemmas, $4$ monotonicity lemmas, and $17$ bounding lemmas before proving unsatisfiability, including

 These lemmas suffice to prove unsatisfiability for the case $x > 2$ (the cases $x \in [-2 \twoldots 2]$ or $y \in [-2 \twoldots 2]$ are trivial).
-For example, if $y < -2$ and $-y \mod 2 = 0$, we get
+For example, if $y < -2$ and $\divisible_2(-y)$, we get